daisymarie128/workshops/vim-intro/tasks/task-1-3.md

 ---------------------------------------
 Hints:
-combine combinations of movement: ie: 10 + w || 10 h
-jump to line: `:` + <LINE_NUMBER>
+make sure you've setup linenumbers in your .vimrc combine combinations of movement: ie: 10 + w || 10 h jump to line: `:` + <LINE_NUMBER>
 go to start: gg